-As of 31 December 2016, members of the Executive Board are subject to a notice period of twelve months.
+As of 31 December 2017, members of the Executive Board are subject to a notice period of twelve months.
 During this time, unless there was termination for cause, entitlement to the Annual Base Salary and prorated Short-Term Bonus continues.
 Long-Term Incentives are forfeited upon voluntary resignation or termination for cause (except vested Stock Options which remain exercisable for a period of thirty days upon termination for cause); Long-Term Incentives (except Stock Options) immediately vest in all other cases of termination of employment.
 There are no severance payments or change of control provisions ("golden parachutes").
+Non-compete provisions are in line with the Articles of Association and are activated by the Company only as necessary on a case-by-case basis.